jyyulab/NetBID/docs/docs/driver_estimation/driver_estimation.md

 **retrieve potential drivers for interested phenotype and generate a master table for drivers**.

+One "lazy mode" function without flexiable options is available for this part of analysis: `NetBID.lazyMode.DriverEstimation()`.
+User could check the manual for this function and try the demo code for usage.

-The complete demo script for network construction can be found here, [pipeline_analysis_demo1.R](https://github.com/jyyulab/NetBID-dev/blob/master/demo_scripts/pipeline_analysis_demo1.R).
+The complete step-by-step demo script for network construction can be found here, [pipeline_analysis_demo1.R](https://github.com/jyyulab/NetBID-dev/blob/master/demo_scripts/pipeline_analysis_demo1.R).

 ----------